dwididit/nasa-asteroids-api/README.md

 The application uses a global exception handler to return structured error responses.

 ### Custom Exceptions
-- AsteroidNotFoundException: Thrown when an asteroidModel with the specified ID is not found.
+- AsteroidNotFoundException: Thrown when an asteroid with the specified ID is not found.

 ### Global Exception Handler
 - Handles all exceptions and returns structured JSON responses.